Baked donuts are a fun thing to do in the kitchen with the kids. No hot oil is involved so it is safe!

 I love spending time in the kitchen with kids.
 They are always so excited and eager to try something new.
 Because none of my children live at home any longer I have to borrow people’s children to play with in the kitchen.
 They don’t seem to mind.

-This summer I asked three of my favorite sisters what they wanted to learn how to make in the kitchen and donuts were at the top of their list.
+This summer I asked three of my favorite kids what they wanted to learn how to make in the kitchen and donuts were at the top of their list.
 I decided baked donuts were the way to go rather than fried donuts.
 It was also a hot summer day and baking seemed a better choice than frying.
 Whenever I am cooking with kids I like to have all the ingredients lined up for them out on the table.

 Kids love to measure ingredients and cracking eggs is always a popular activity.